+Ministry of Culture of the Slovak Republic.
 Historical Commission Slovakian Holocaust Commission.
-Selected Bibliography → Please note that the general literature may also contain information on the specific country.
-Borsky, Maroš and Jana Švanterova. Židia v Bratislave a ich kultúrne dedičstvo.
-(The Jews in Bratislava and their cultural heritage).
-Katalóg stálej expozície Židovského komunitného múzea.
-Bratislava, 2012.
+Selected Bibliography Borsky Jews i komur Borsky Jewish that the general literature may also contain information on the specific country. y, Maroš and Jana Švanterova. Židia v Bratislave a ich kultúrne dedičstvo.
+(The n Bratislava and their cultural heritage).
+Katalóg stálej expozície Židovského nitného múzea.
+Bratislava, 2012. ý, Maroš.
+"Inside the Museum: When Orthodox synagogue meets museum: the New a Community Museum in Bratislava."
+East European Jewish Affairs , 2015, Vol. 45, -3, 261-26.
 Notes Small museums throughout Slovakia hold Judaica, sometimes in good condition but sometimes not.
 Dr. Maros Borsky, the Executive Director of the Slovak Jewish Heritage Center in Bratislava, reported that some endangered Judaica objects are actually held by small Jewish communities that neither have the training nor the money to appropriately handle Judaica (including valuable objects).
 In addition, most community members are above 80 and with their passing, these objects are likely to disappear.
 The objects are de facto the property of the UZZNO (Union of Jewish Communities in Slovakia).